-Start your search with this list of the best accommodation in Split city center, with WiFi and a good location close to the city center.
+You can also start your search with this pre-selected list of the best accommodation in Split city center, with free WiFi, and access to parking for your car.

-Zlatni Rat beach is by far the main highlight of the island and one of the most popular postcards of the country.
+The highlight: Zlatni Rat beach .
+One of the most popular postcards of the country.
 Due to its unique natural conditions, it’s a mecca for all the watersports enthusiasts but also a true delight to all nature lovers.

-By all means allow yourself at least 2-3 days in Brac and don’t be limited to Zlatni Rat.
+Allow yourself at least 2-3 days in Brac and don’t be limited to Zlatni Rat.
 The island has many other stunning coves and bays waiting to be explored, such as Lovrecina and Sumartin.
-Plus, the quaint small villages of Supetar, Pučišća and Bol are worthy of at least a seaside stroll.
+The quaint small villages of Supetar, Pučišća and Bol are worth to visit too.

-The amount of people inside the walls of Dubrovnik during the day is impressive, specially when cruise boats arrive.
+The amount of people inside the walls of Dubrovnik during the day is impressive, especially when cruise boats arrive.
 Stradun, the main commercial artery, can be completely packed at that times.